fridge-dev/blog/posts/2022-04-28-named-bool.md

 );
 ```

-Voila!
-Problem solved.
-Well...
-Kind of.
-It relies on best intentions of human programmers, which will simply never be as reliable as some type of programmatic enforcement.
-So how can we do better?
+This relies on best intentions of humans, which will never be as reliable as some type of programmatic enforcement.
+Let's do better.

 ### Separate methods